hypertrack/ridesharing-android/README.md

 1. The driver app uses HyperTrack SDK ([iOS](https://github.com/hypertrack/quickstart-ios)/[Android](https://github.com/hypertrack/quickstart-android)) to send his location, name, and metadata to HyperTrack's servers.
 2. Driver and Rider apps use HyperTrack Views ([iOS](https://github.com/hypertrack/views-ios)/[Android](https://github.com/hypertrack/views-android)) to show the driver's current location and trip's route.
 3. Driver and Rider apps are subscribed to [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) to sync users and orders between them.
-4. Firebase Cloud Functions react to the order status field in Cloud Firestore, create and complete trips using [HyperTrack APIs](https://docs.hypertrack.com/#guides-apis-usage-trips), listen to [HyperTrack Webhooks](https://docs.hypertrack.com/#guides-webhooks) and update the order status and trip fields with new results.
+4. Firebase Cloud Functions react to the order status field in Cloud Firestore, create and complete trips using [HyperTrack Trips APIs](https://docs.hypertrack.com/#guides-apis-usage-trips), listen to [HyperTrack Webhooks](https://docs.hypertrack.com/#guides-webhooks) and update the order status and trip fields with new results.

 <details>
     <summary>Step by step process of communication:</summary>